A Copper and his Coat

 However, in the case of our constable, worse was to follow.
 For the hand sliding through the open door was holding a flat flask.
 And, given that the hand belonged to a patron of the public house, or to a person employed by the public house, we may as well assume that the flask contained some sort of alcoholic beverage.
 The constable was now sailing very close to the wind, for he would certainly have read in his copy of the Instruction Book that

 he is not on any account to receive drink from any one.
 If he requires refreshment, he can obtain the permission of his Sergeant to purchase it.

-Bennett has a second story on the theme of police constables and public houses, and it acts as an effective counterbalance to the first, for it is dark, and, as it were, sobering.
-Again, it is the memory of an incident in his childhood.
+Bennett has a second story on the theme of police constables and public houses, and it acts as an effective counterbalance to the first, for it is dark and sobering, as it were.
+Again it is the memory of an incident in his childhood.
 He gives no particulars of location, and we must assume that the setting once more was South East London.